Under-Secretary-General of the United Nations: Special envoys

-Other very senior UN positions
+Other senior UN positions

 Deputy secretary-general

 The deputy secretary-general is the second highest-ranking official in the UN System after the secretary-general.
 Amina Mohammed is the current office holder.

 Assistant secretary-general

 An assistant secretary-general sits beneath an under-secretary-general within the UN hierarchy.
 Assistant secretaries-general are often deputies within departments or programmes, reporting to their respective under-secretary-general and through him or her to the UN secretary-general.